adityavardhanpatra/LeaningGithubAndGit/README.md

 # LeaningGithubAndGit
-Thi is another 'learning github and git' repo.
+This is another 'learning github and git' repo.
+Author - Adityavardhan Patra